sideroad/grunt-selenium/README.md

-# grunt-selenium
+# Grunt Selenium

-> Selenium IDE can debug easily more than WebDriver.
+- Selenium IDE can debug easily more than WebDriver.
-> WebDriver can test on browsers not only Firefox and detect browser depended bugs.
+- WebDriver can test on browsers not only Firefox and detect browser depended bugs.
-> This plugin run Selenium WebDriver using HTML Suite file which is Selenium IDE general formatted.
+This plugin run Selenium WebDriver using HTML Suite file which is Selenium IDE general formatted.

 ## Getting Started
 This plugin requires Grunt `~0.4.0`